jamespacileo/prompt-manager/project_documentation.md

     log.info('Please describe the prompt you want to create.
 AI will generate a prompt based on your description.');

     try {
+      // Check if the project is initialized if (!await configManager.isInitialized()) {
+        throw new Error('Project is not initialized.
+Please run the "init" command first.');
+      }

       await createPrompt();
       log.success('Prompt created successfully.');
       log.info('You can now use this prompt in your project.');